 Did the iPhone stick in Recovery Mode?
-This problem usually occurs while attempt to update your iOS system to the latest version iOS 14.
+This problem usually occurs while attempting to update your iOS system to the latest version iOS 17.
 In these cases, our Apple device will be frozen in recovery mode with the iTunes logo.
-The reasons for this problem are various but software corruption or hardware issues are most common which causes the iPhone stuck in recovery mode loop.
+The reasons for this problem are various but software corruption or hardware issues are most common which causes the iPhone to be stuck in the recovery mode loop.
 If you are also struggling similar problem “iPhone stuck in recovery mode won’t restore” apply the solutions below to fix it.

 In iOS, Recovery mode is a failsafe mechanism that allows users to recover their devices if they become unresponsive.
 It’s part of the iPhone’s bootloader, called iBoot.
-That function to check, scan and search for errors.
-When something wrong with iOS firmware or upgrade your iOS device (iPhone) automatically enter to recovery mode to prevent the iPhone or the other iOS devices from more damage.
+That function is to check, scan and search for errors.
+When something is wrong with iOS firmware or upgrade your iOS device (iPhone) automatically enters recovery mode to prevent the iPhone or the other iOS devices from more damage.

 If your iPhone refuses to boot or crashes on startup, you’ll need to put the device into recovery mode (below) in order to rescue it.